 Honda motors are often heralded as long-lasting motors with top-notch dependability.
 As such, they’re some of the most expensive generators on the market.
 If you own a Honda generator, they insist that you continue using Honda oil in your generator.
-It’s what’s suggested in the manual and since this oil is OEM for Honda, it’s a great choice.
+It’s what’s suggested in the manual, and since this oil is OEM for Honda, it’s a great choice.

 That said, if you own a generator other than a Honda, we’d recommend going with another brand.
 This oil doesn’t offer anything special for the expensive price you pay.
 You’re essentially paying for the Honda name.
 This 08207-10W30 blend isn’t even synthetic.
-For this price, you can get fully synthetic oil from other brands that will suit you just as well or even better.
+For the price, you can get fully synthetic oil from other brands that will suit you just as well or even better.

 10. Delo 400 SAE 30 Motor Oil